PotHix/pothix-codes/rust/twitter-export-to-roam/README.md

 $ cargo run --quiet </path/of/the/csv/file.csv | jq '.' > /path/of/the/generated/json/file.json
 ```

-I will generate a JSON file that looks like this:
+It will generate a JSON file that looks like this:

 ```
 [